komkitbank54/music-project/README.md

-# 🎵 Music Recommendation System
+# 🎵 Music Recommendation Website

 This project is a web application that uses **ReactJS** for the frontend and **Flask** for the backend.